AlfieKunz/APICComputationalFluidSimulation/README.md

 ✅ Grid projection handled through an implementation of a heavily optimised CGM algorithm, using divergence calculations and pressure updating models.
 ✅ Successful extraction of particle and grid velocity gradient information (both shear and angular), and subsequent 'doping' onto the grid, through both rigid and affine velocity approximations (ie: RPIC and APIC).
 ✅ Real-time tracking of global physical quantities (eg: angular momentum, kinetic energy), for debugging and testing.
-✅ Identified a novel Reynolds Number value of 5419.69 (16,000 APIC particles per vortex) under the Taylor-Green Vortex - a remarkable value for real-time CFD (for refernce, standard PIC yields Re = 10.27 in the same setup).
+✅ Identified a novel Reynolds Number value of 5419.69 (16,000 APIC particles per vortex) under the Taylor-Green Vortex - a remarkable value for real-time CFD (for reference, standard PIC yields Re = 10.27 in the same setup).
 ✅ Intuitive interaction of the fluid through the Unity Game engine, allowing the user to exert complex forces via their mouse, or adjust the physics / model in real-time.
 ✅ Rendering of particles through HLSL compute shaders, written under the 'Instanced Procedural Drawing', and subsequent memory management to and from the GPU through compute buffers.
 ✅ Educational illustration of the grid, and their velocity components, through the Unity 'Gizmos' system.